maximocrv/signal_processing/README.md

 ## Repository Structure
 The repository is structured as follows:

+### ```BaseSignalProcessor.hpp/cpp```
+Base class from which the FourierTransform and TimeSignalProcessor classes are derived.
+Contains custom constructor that sets the time signal to a member variable, as well as saving functionality which are used in both derived classes.

 ### ```FourierTransform.hpp/cpp```
 Header and source file containing the Fourier transform class.
 It contains methods to perform the Fast Fourier Transform,